Shalom Auslander: TV/film

 Auslander wrote and created the Showtime television program Happyish, which shot a pilot with Philip Seymour Hoffman, whom he met while adapting his novel Hope: A Tragedy for the screen.
-After Hoffman died in 2014, it appeared that the TV project would be discontinued, but it was recast with Steve Coogan in the lead role and premiered on 5 April 2015.
+After Hoffman died in 2014, it appeared that the TV project would be discontinued, but it was recast with Steve Coogan in the lead role and premiered on April 5, 2015.

-In 2021, Auslander began a YouTube series, "UNGODLY: Good Lessons from a Bad God", which reexamines the Bible with God (cruel, short-tempered, and vindictive) as the antagonist, "someone we should never be like."
+In 2021, Auslander began a YouTube series, "UNGODLY: Good Lessons from a Bad God", which reexamines the Bible with God (cruel, short-tempered, and vindictive) as the antagonist, "someone we should never be like".
 The series is in a chapter-and-verse format and Auslander intends to complete the Old and New Testaments.

 Personal life

-Auslander is married to the artist and writer Orli Auslander, and resides in Los Angeles, California.
+Auslander is married to the artist and writer Orli Auslander.
 They have two children.